-15. Records
+16. Records

-District and/or Big 12 records may be set in prelims or finals.

-16. Qualifying for the District Meet
+District records may be set in prelims or finals.
+Qualifying for the Meet of Champions

-- The top two (2) runners from each zone meet will qualify for the Sweet

-16 district meet.
-Plus, the top two times overall from all three zones

-combined.

-- The top four (4) jumpers and throwers from each zone meet will qualify for the Sweet

-16

-district meet.

-- No school shall be allowed more than three participants in each event except the relays, which require four participants.

-- No participant shall be allowed to participate in more than three track running events.
+- Except for the 2400m and the 1600m runs, the top two runners from each zone meet, plus the next two best times, will qualify for the Meet of Champions. - For the 2400m and the 1600m runs, the top four runners from each zone meet will qualify for the Meet of Champions. - o The top four jumpers and throwers from each zone meet will qualify for the Meet of Champions. - No school shall be allowed more than three participants in each event except the relays, which require four participants. - No participant shall be allowed to participate in more than three track running events.
 No participant shall be allowed to participate in more than five total events.
-A participant may enter five field events provided he/she is not participating in any running event; and no contestant shall be allowed to enter more than two of the following:
+A participant may enter five field events provided he/she is not participating in any running event; and no contestant shall be allowed to enter more than two of the following: - 400-meter dash - 800-meter run - 1600-meter run - 2400-meter run/6/23

-- 400 meter dash

-- 800 meter run

-- 1600 meter run

-- 2400 meter run

-RUNNING A TRACK MEET 2023
+RUNNING A TRACK MEET 2024